 - Kidneys: Leukocytes help to protect the kidneys from infection.

 - Heart: Leukocytes play a role in the inflammatory responseInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More after a heart attack.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More after a heart attack.

 - Brain: Leukocytes can enter the brain during infection or inflammation.